General Information on Smalltooth Sawfish

 Distribution and Abundance

 The smalltooth sawfish is no longer found throughout its full historical range but is still a year-round resident of peninsular Florida, with most encounters occurring in southwest Florida from Charlotte Harbor to the Florida Keys.
-Smaller individuals from 3 to 6 feet (1 to 1.8 meters) total length typically live close to shore near river mouths or tidal creeks, while larger smalltooth sawfish up to 18 feet (5.5 meters) typically inhabit deeper offshore waters.
+Smaller individuals from 3 to 6 feet (1 to 1.8 meters) total length typically live close to shore near river mouths or tidal creeks, while larger smalltooth sawfish up to at least 16 feet (4.9 meters) typically inhabit deeper estuarine and offshore waters.

 Biology and Ecology

 Biologists still have a lot to learn about smalltooth sawfish biology and ecology, but research conducted over the last two decades has improved our understanding of the species.
-Smalltooth sawfish can grow very large, up to 17 feet (5.2 meters) long and 700 pounds (315 kilograms).
+Smalltooth sawfish can grow very large, up to at least 16 feet long and estimated 800-1000 pounds (363-454 kilograms).
 They have 21 to 30 unpaired teeth on each side of the rostrum (saw); males typically have more rostral teeth than females.
 If completely lost, the teeth are not replaced; if teeth are only chipped and their bases are intact, they will continue to grow as the animal grows.
 Smalltooth sawfish of all sizes feed primarily on fishes such as mullet and rays, using the rostrum (saw) to slash through schools of fish, stunning them before they are consumed.

 Like other rays and sharks, sawfish take several years to reach maturity and are long-lived.
 Biologists are not certain of the size of smalltooth sawfish at maturity, but males appear to mature around 11 feet long (3.4 m) and females likely reach maturity at larger sizes—around 12 feet long (3.8 m).
 Females reproduce every other year and return to the same nurseries to give birth.
 Like other rays and sharks, smalltooth sawfish have internal fertilization, and embryos grow inside the mother until they are born alive.
 Biologists estimate the length of the smalltooth sawfish’s gestation period to be 12 months.

 Smalltooth sawfish in Florida waters give birth primarily in April and May.
 Females can give birth to approximately 7–14 young measuring 2 to 2.7 feet (0.6 to 0.8 meters) long.
-Prior to birth, the calcified teeth on the rostrum (saw) are covered in tissue to prevent injury to siblings and the mother.
-The tissue covering the teeth completely disappears about two weeks after birth so the young sawfish can feed effectively and defend themselves.
+Prior to birth, the calcified teeth on the rostrum (saw) have a skin-like covering to prevent injury to siblings and the mother.
+The covering completely disappears about four days after birth so the young sawfish can feed effectively and defend themselves.

 Juvenile smalltooth sawfish most often inhabit brackish water within a mile of land.
 They can be found in a wide range of habitats, including mud bottoms, sand bottoms, oyster bars, red mangrove shorelines, seawall-lined canals, and near piers.
 Juveniles will also travel many miles up rivers if freshwater inflow is reduced.
-Sawfish use some portions of their nurseries, called nursery hotspots, for months at a time, and researchers have observed movement between these hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.
+Sawfish use some portions of their nurseries, called nursery hotspots, for much of their first two years, and researchers have observed movement between these hotspots when environmental conditions such as changes in river flow cause them to relocate within the nursery.

 Large smalltooth sawfish, longer than 10 feet (3 meters), are occasionally found near shore in the spring when most sawfish are born and mating is thought to occur, but most are reported in deeper coastal waters with muddy bottoms.